oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/dynamic_profiler/README.md

 An example output, `dynamic_profiler_tutorial.json`, can be downloaded from [here](https://iotdk.intel.com/fpga-precompiled-binaries/latest/dynamic_profiler_tutorial.json).
 Without needing to run the design, you can import this data file in the VTune Profiler, as described in the [Import FPGA Data collected with Profiler Runtime Wrapper](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/accelerators-group/cpu-fpga-interaction-analysis-preview.html#cpu-fpga-interaction-analysis-preview_GUID-31737EA6-79AB-41BB-8361-0DA583109015) documentation, to observe the kind of data the Dynamic Profiler can collect.

 ## Examining the Reports
-The tab containing the data from your run ensures the view is set to "CPU/FPGA Interaction".
+In the tab containing the data from your run, ensure the view is set to "CPU/FPGA Interaction".
 There should be three windows for viewing:

 1. Summary
 2. Bottom-up
 3. Platform

 This tutorial focuses on the Bottom-Up window.
 To navigate there, click on the Bottom-Up window and set the grouping to "Computing Task / Channel / Compute Unit".
 Initially, all profiling data in the Bottom-Up and Source windows will be summed over all DPC++ kernel runs.
 To view data from a particular point in a kernel's run, click and drag to select a portion of data in the execution timeline in the lower half of the Bottom-Up window and choose "Filter In by Selection".
-Then all data in the table or Source window will only be from the currently selected timeslice.
+Then all data in the table or Source window will only be from the current selected timeslice.